 As home to many cities with a booming business, oil, and tech economies – and one of the best cities for paralegals, Dallas – many career-changing adults and prospective legal professionals in Texas are considering a paralegal program.
 Before embarking on the paralegal career path with an associate’s or bachelor’s degree, though, future paralegals should know the process.

 Texas paralegal requirements at the minimum d0 not require a specific degree, but it is highly encouraged in the legal profession that those who want to pursue this career gain an associate’s or bachelor’s degree that is American Bar Association (ABA) approved before pursuing this position.

 For students seeking one of these ABA-approved programs, they can choose either an Associate level program or a Bachelor of Legal Studies program.
 Depending on their current level of education, these students may continue to advance any education they may have by pursuing the next level.
 Most of these programs will also accept transfer work, allowing students to be compensated for previous education and minimize their overall costs for the program.

-These programs come in various formats for students to accommodate their schedule and daily lives.
-Students have the option to pursue an online degree option at many of these institutions or even a hybrid program that hosts most of the program online and require some in-class attendance.
+These programs come in various formats for students to accommodate their schedules and daily lives.
+Students have the option to pursue an online degree option at many of these institutions or even a hybrid program that hosts most of the program online and requires some in-class attendance.
 Hybrid courses or even on-campus program options are available for students in the evenings and weekends so that they are able to continue as working professionals while gaining their education.

 Obtain A Texas Paralegal License